racoope70/BERTified/README.md

 ---

 ## Overview
-This project leverages the **BERT** model to perform sentiment analysis on the **IMDb** dataset.
-By processing text data, tokenizing it with BERT’s tokenizer, and fine-tuning on labeled sentiment data, the model classifies movie reviews as either positive or negative.
-The final model achieves 90.8% accuracy on the test set, with a precision of 88.5%, recall of 93.6%, and an F1 score of 0.91, demonstrating strong and balanced classification performance.
-Recent updates address class imbalance via **SMOTE**, while comprehensive evaluation uses advanced metrics and visualizations to assess model performance.
+This project fine-tunes the **BERT** model for sentiment analysis on the **IMDb** movie review dataset.
+Text data is tokenized using BERT’s tokenizer and trained on labeled sentiment data to classify reviews as positive or negative.
+The baseline model achieves 90.8% accuracy on the test set, with a precision of 88.5%, recall of 93.6%, and an F1 score of 0.91, demonstrating strong and balanced classification performance.
+A subsequent experiment addresses class imbalance using **SMOTE**, resulting in 91% accuracy and improved class balance, with comprehensive evaluation using multiple performance metrics and visual diagnostics.

 ---